 - Heroic BSoD: A short one after Raven's Geno Saurer totals his Shield Liger.
 He goes through another short one when Fiona briefly disappears nearing the finale.

-- In the Blood: Van's father was something of an exceptional pilot as well, according to testimony from the mentor.
+- In the Blood: Van's father was something of an exceptional pilot as well, according to testimony from his mentor.

 - Jack-of-All-Stats: As far as Zoids go, the Shield Liger is a Jack extraordinaire.